-Lisa Lee is a PhD student in Machine Learning at Carnegie Mellon University, advised by Ruslan Salakhutdinov and Eric Xing.
-She was formerly a full-time software engineer at Google.
+Lisa Lee is a Research Scientist at Google Brain.
+She completed her PhD in Machine Learning at Carnegie Mellon University, advised by Ruslan Salakhutdinov and Eric Xing.
 She graduated summa cum laude with an A.B. in Mathematics from Princeton University, where she was advised by Sanjeev Arora.

 Lisa studied cello with Minhye Clara Kim at the Juilliard School in NYC.
 She is an alum of the New York Youth Symphony, the Princeton University Orchestra, and the NYYS Chamber Music Program, among others.
 She used to give solo performances on cello and piano at Carnegie Hall.

-Research interests: Deep reinforcement learning, multi-agent learning, hierarchical planning, continual learning
+Keywords: Deep reinforcement learning, intrinsic motivation, learning to explore, continual learning, hierarchical planning, multi-agent learning

 Conference & Workshop Committees